entangledjs/entangle/Readme.md

 ### entangle(name)

-  Entangle the given object `name`.
+  Return a distributed object (`DO`) for the given `name`.

   The `name` is an arbitrary string that represents a given object, this may be anything you want.
 For example "users/tobi", "config", "users.tobi", "foo.com/users/123", and so on.
 Keep in mind however that this format may have significance for specific backends, for that reason the `/`-delimited string is recommended.

+### DO#set(object)

+  Merge `object`'s properties silently without broadcasting changes.

 ## Guide

 ### Events